ketanp05/ketanp05/README.md

 # 💫 About Me:
-Graduated in Spring 2024 in Computer Science, I am currently a Machine Learning Engineer at Michigan Technological University's Department of Mechanical Engineering - Engineering Mechanics.
+Graduated in Spring 2024 in Computer Science, I am currently a Machine Learning Engineer at t Michigan Tech's Department of Mechanical Engineering - Engineering Mechanics focusing on advancing real-time fault diagnosis and prognosis in machinery systems.
 I am also actively looking for opportunities in Software Engineering, Data Engineering, Data Science (Machine Learning), and, IT/Business Analytics.

 Additionally, I am enhancing my knowledge/skills by tackling algorithmic challenges on Leetcode and engaging in comprehensive courses covering essential tools and technolgies in ML followed by building end to end data pipelines.
 My immediate goal is to apply this knowledge in hands-on projects, including
 - Uber Data Analytics end-to-end build